 The criteria we used for this review are implementation, abstraction capability, reporting, integrations, support, and security.

 What we'll cover in this review:

-How to Evaluate Lease Management Solutions
+How to Evaluate Lease Management Software

 The differences between lease management solutions is vast.
 Most provide lease accounting integration, if not a built-in accounting module.
 Some add in project or task tracking, and others provide a suite of add-ons for everything from viewing CAD drawings to workspace and maintenance management.